These Are the Top Ten Holdings of Karthik Sarma

 Avis Budget Group

 Founded in 1946 and headquartered in Parsippany, N.J., this company offers vehicle sharing and rental services.
 Sarma owns over 18 million shares of Avis Budget Group Inc. (NASDAQ:CAR).
 These shares have a market value of more than $5.30 billion and account for 56.11% of SRS Investment Management’s portfolio.
-Avis Budget Group shares are down by almost 6% year to date but are up by over 128% in the last year.7 Metaverse Stocks That May Go Out of This World
+Avis Budget Group shares are down by almost 6% year to date but are up by over 128% in the last year.7 Stagflation Stocks to Help Navigate Periods of Low Growth

 .